seventhrui/Utils/README.md

-##howtouse
+##How to use(##howtouse)

-If you want use this library, you only have to download MaterialDesign project, import it into your workspace and add the project as a library in your android project settings.
+If you want use this library, you only have to download Utils project, import it into your workspace and add the project as a library in your android project settings.

 If you prefer it, you can use the gradle dependency, you have to add these lines in your build.gradle file: